CIRCL/carl-hauser/SOTA/SOTA.md

 \[1\] uses a two passes method, based on metadata (SSL, URL, ..
 49% to 66.78% detection rate) and then SIFT keypoint matching.
 It reported %90 of accuracy with less than %0.5 of false positives.

-\[39\] uses a spatial postprocessing algorithm upon SIFT, to remove matches that are not relevant, if not “spatially consistent” with source picture. \[38\] seems to use a similar idea.
+\[40\] uses a spatial postprocessing algorithm upon SIFT, to remove matches that are not relevant, if not “spatially consistent” with source picture. \[39\] seems to use a similar idea.

 ### Visual similarity - Text handling

+Text is an issue in screenshots matching.
+On one hand, it provides information that can be used to match pictures together, and on the other hand it creates keypoints that can be too easily matched, which create false positive.
+Therefore, some solutions or their combinations are possible :

+-   Remove text / Black rectangle

+-   Remove text / Background color rectangle

+-   Remove text / Blur

+-   Extract text and use it in the matching

+#### EAST - Efficient and Accurate Scene Text detection / deep learning text detector

+#### Remove text

+\[29\] provides some details about how to detect text at scale, as the presented solution handle text recognition on real-time video input.

 Non-Specific
 ------------